bluecats/bluecats-docs-edge/getting-started-connect.md

 ![Connect to Edge using Ethernet](https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-getting-started/010-Connect.png "Connect with Ethernet")

-Note the assigned IP address for later (in this case `192.168.8.147`) as this will be used as the test endpoint to receive scan data over UDP.
+Note the assigned IP address for later (in this case `192.168.8.147`) as this will be used as the test endpoints to receive scan data over UDP.

+## Sending your Data (Protocols and Formats)
+For sending data to your endpoints.
+We currently support the data formats:
+* JSON
+* CSV
+* binary-format

+We support the protocols:
+* HTTP
+* MQTT
+* UDP

 ## Logging In

 Each edge runs a local web configuration tool to manage both network configuration and BlueCats BLE scanning settings.
-After your computer has connected to the Edge over Ethernet, navigate to the Edge's IP address `192.168.8.1` using your web browser.
+After your computer has connected to the Edge over Ethernet, navigate to the Edge's IP address [192.168.8.1](http://192.168.8.1) using your web browser.

 You will be prompted to log in with the root user credentials.